andreas-lloyd/get-better/README.md

     * Created a project with aml gmail under learn better
     * Then enable gmail api
 2. Create credentials
-    * The main thing here is that we have to specify a URI that we redirect to, and for development we use something like `http://localhost:8080`
+    * The main thing here is that we have to specify a URI that we redirect to, and for development we use something like `http://localhost:8080` (not sure if we need to add oauth2callback on to it)

 Then within the app the general idea is that we need to: